Call 24/7: +1 (800) 972-3282

 bootrec /rebuildbcd

-Exit Command Prompt and restart your computer.
+Exit the Command Prompt and restart your computer.

 4. Check the hard drive connection

-Make sure that your PC or laptop is turned off and that it’s not connected to any power source.
+Ensure your PC or laptop is turned off and not connected to any power source.
 In the case of laptops, open the device and remove the battery.
-Then remove the hard drive from your laptop and check the cables and connections.
-Reinsert it, double checking the connection, and then put your laptop back together.
+Then, remove the hard drive from your laptop and check the cables and connections.
+Reinsert it, double-check the connection, and then assemble your laptop.
 After that, turn it on and see if the error message reappears.

 5. Contact a professional